ccamel/awesome-ccamel/README.md

 - [Masterminds/semver](https://github.com/Masterminds/semver) - Work with Semantic Versions in Go
 - [Masterminds/sprig](https://github.com/Masterminds/sprig) - Useful template functions for Go templates.
 - [NathanBaulch/protoc-gen-cobra](https://github.com/NathanBaulch/protoc-gen-cobra) - Cobra command line tool generator for gRPC clients
-- [NibiruChain/nibiru](https://github.com/NibiruChain/nibiru) - Nibiru Chain: The breakthrough smart contract platform ushering in the next era of money.
+- [NibiruChain/nibiru](https://github.com/NibiruChain/nibiru) - The breakthrough smart contract platform ushering in the next era of money.
 Nibiru powers an ecosystem of dApps including perps, RWAs, and more.
 - [NicoNex/echotron](https://github.com/NicoNex/echotron) - An elegant and concurrent library for the Telegram bot API in Go.
 - [ODIN-PROTOCOL/odin-core](https://github.com/ODIN-PROTOCOL/odin-core) - Odin blockchain reference implementation
 - [OmniFlix/omniflixhub](https://github.com/OmniFlix/omniflixhub) - OmniFlix Hub is the root chain of the OmniFlix Network.
 Sovereign chains and DAOs build on top of or connect to the OmniFlix Hub to manage their web2 & web3 media operations to mint, manage, distribute & monetize NFTs enabled with community interactions.